 Lindsay Hughes almost dropped out of high school.
-Now,Hughes, 24, a proud owner of a newly minted Associate Degree for Transfer diploma, is headed this fall to California Polytechnic State University, San Luis Obispo as a speech communications major -- and toward her dream of becoming an educator in charge of a college department.
+Now,Hughes, 24, a proud owner of a newly minted Associate Degree for Transfer diploma, is headed this fall from Allan Hancock College to California Polytechnic State University, San Luis Obispo as a speech communications major -- and toward her dream of becoming an educator in charge of a college department.

 The California Community Colleges and the California State University system have a new program that simplifies the transfer process for community college students wanting to continue their education at CSU.
 Community college students who complete an associate degree designated for transfer are guaranteed admission to the CSU system with junior status and will be given priority consideration when applying to a California State University campus and to a particular program that is designated as similar to the student’s community college major.
 And with many of the CSU campuses only accepting students with these special transfer diplomas this spring due to budget cuts, working toward this goal has never been more important.